 You've greeted your seatmate, and located your headphones.

-You made it to the airport on time, rejoiced that your bag wasn't too heavy, were led around in a maze like a frequent-flying rat, exposed to a "healthy" dose of radiation, reassured that your blurry, x-rays won't end up on the internet, and were, for all intents and purposes, felt up by a stranger (who insisted they didn't enjoy it any more than you did).
+You made it to the airport on time, rejoiced that your bag wasn't too heavy, were led around in a maze, like a frequently-flying rat, exposed to a "healthy" dose of radiation, reassured that your blurry, x-rays won't end up on the internet, and were, for all intents and purposes, felt up by a stranger (who insisted they didn't enjoy it any more than you did).

 It's life at the airport after 9/11.